• Skip to main content

 The coconut cream is an important ingredient for creaminess, but also brings a tropical coconut flavor.
 Using coconut cream also allows you to make this drink completely dairy-free, naturally!

-But be aware, you are looking for plain coconut cream, NOT cream of coconut (sweetened process kind).
+But be aware, you are looking for plain coconut cream, NOT cream of coconut (sweetened and processed kind).

-Coconut cream can be found in any grocery stores in small cans of 5.5 oz, which is what you'll need for a single portion mocktail.
+Coconut cream can be found in any grocery store in small cans of 5.5 oz, which is what you'll need for a single-portion mocktail.

 If you cannot find it, then you can use a can of coconut milk!
 In that case, try to chill the can ahead of time and then, simply scoop out the top cream portion (measure about ½-3/4 cup).

-In any case, do not use the sweetened kind, which would make your drink super sweet and less healthy.
+In any case, I do not recommend using the sweetened kind of cream of coconut, which would make your drink super sweet and less healthy.

 • Pineapple juice: I used the organic natural pineapple juice from the brand Lakewood.
 Choose a juice that's not made from concentrate and without added sweetener, if possible.
 If you don't have any or don't want to use juice, then use water!